larsrh/website/_articles/2019-in-review.md

 Because of this, 2019 has been by far my most productive year to date, simply because I've been enabled to.

 Let's move on to April.[^6]
-I used the all-hands event to come out to my colleagues as nonbinary, which was met with universal support.
+I used the company event to come out to my colleagues as nonbinary, which was met with universal support.
 The company has this tradition of new colleagues having ten minutes to talk about themselves and whatever they're interested in.
 I talked about how binary sex is bullshit and sex and gender variations are real.
 The final slide just said: "Hi, I'm nonbinary 👋"